surf-visualization/blospray/readme.md

 Goals:

-- Flexible and high-quality rendering of large scientific datasets using OSPRAY
+- Flexible and high-quality rendering of large scientific datasets using OSPRay
 - Provide a way to add user-specific types of data as scene elements *without having to import that data into Blender*